RCMP Statistics Report Reduction In Crime For Okotoks - OkotoksOnline.com

-The fourth quarter statistics report for the Oktoks RCMP shows a reduction of crimes in many of the categories.
+The fourth quarter statistics report for the Okotoks RCMP shows a reduction of crimes in many of the categories.

 Sgt.
 Sukh Randhawa with the Okotoks RCMP, says they had a good year in 2018 in terms of crime reduction in town.